frPropose a project

 Weather Impact BV

-Weather Impact BV is a for-profit company based in the Netherlands, which focuses on delivering weather and climate services to the agri-cultural sector in developing countries, with the goal to increase food productivity and reduce the impact of climate change.
+Weather Impact BV is a for-profit company which focuses on delivering weather and climate services to the agri-cultural sector in developing countries, with the goal to increase food productivity and reduce the impact of climate change.

 Projects